Skip to content

 Build Individual Packages

-It's also possible to build the individual packages of ION, using platform-specific Makefiles in the package subdirectories.
-Currently the only actively maintained platform-specific Makefile is for 64-bits Linux under the "i86_48-fedora" folder.
+It's also possible to build the individual packages of ION, using the development Makefiles in the package subdirectories.
 If you choose this option, be aware of the dependencies among the packages:

 • The "ici" package must be built (run make and make install) before any other package.